bgamari/ghc-users-guide/content/all-flags.gen.rst

     Expose all unfoldings, even for very large or recursive functions.

 ``-ffloat-in``
     Turn on the float-in transformation.
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-ffull-laziness``
     Turn on full laziness (floating bindings outwards).
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-ffun-to-thunk``
     Allow worker-wrapper to convert a function closure into a thunk if the function does not use any of its arguments.
 Off by default.

 ``-fignore-asserts``
     Ignore assertions in the source.
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-fignore-interface-pragmas``
     Ignore pragmas in interface files.
-Implied by :ghc-flag:`O0` only.
+Implied by :ghc-flag:`-O0` only.

 ``-flate-dmd-anal``
     Run demand analysis again, at the end of the simplification pipeline

 ``-fliberate-case``
     Turn on the liberate-case transformation.
-Implied by :ghc-flag:`O2`.
+Implied by :ghc-flag:`-O2`.

 ``-fliberate-case-threshold=⟨n⟩``
     *default: 2000.* Set the size threshold for the liberate-case transformation to ⟨n⟩

 ``-floopification``
     Turn saturated self-recursive tail-calls into local jumps in the generated assembly.
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-fmax-inline-alloc-size=⟨n⟩``
     *default: 128.* Set the maximum size of inline array allocations to ⟨n⟩ bytes (default: 128).
 GHC will allocate non-pinned arrays of statically known size in the current nursery block if they're no bigger than ⟨n⟩ bytes, ignoring GC overheap.
 This value should be quite a bit smaller than the block size (typically: 4096).